warp-ds/warp-portal-poc/docs/foundations/typography/index.md

 It covers all the nitty-gritty like how to write date and time in different languages, info for development and strings and much more!

-Ask questions from the UX writing team on Slack, #smp-uxwritingBrowse the UX writing guidelines: Astro
+Ask questions from the UX writing team on Slack, #smp-uxwriting Browse the UX writing guidelines: Astro

 ![alt text](https://i.imgur.com/OvMZBs9.jpg)